Essays on Philosophical Subjects

 The History of Astronomy is the largest of these and is thought to have been written in the 1750s, before Smith's major works.
 The overall understanding is excellent, though the Glasgow Edition of 1976 includes some detailed criticism of his use of sources.
 It also defends him for calling Newton a philosopher rather than a scientist; the word 'scientist' did not exist before 1839.

+The History of Astronomy is divided in four sections.